beep-projects/bpconnect/README.md

 <summary>Expand instructions</summary>

 #### Install Python
 There are different ways to install Python on Windows.
-The following instructions are based on this [guide](https://learn.microsoft.com/en-us/windows/python/scripting) which installes Python from the [Microsoft App Store](https://apps.microsoft.com/search?query=python).
+The following instructions are based on this [guide](https://learn.microsoft.com/en-us/windows/python/scripting) which installs Python from the [Microsoft App Store](https://apps.microsoft.com/search?query=python).
 This ensures that you have the path variable set correctly.

 #### Get bpconnect code
 You can install [Git](https://git-scm.com/download/win) and clone the repo or download the [zipped repo](https://github.com/beep-projects/bpconnect/archive/refs/heads/main.zip) and extract it.
-For the following it is assumed, that the bpconnect code is saved in **C:\git\bpconnect**
+For the following it is assumed, that the bpconnect code is saved in **C:\git\bpconnect**.
+If you saved the files in a different location, you have to change the instructions accordingly.

 #### Install dependencies
 Open the PowerShell and run